Strong noise sensitivity and random graphs: Introduction

-Intuitively, we expect a random graph property to be noise sensitive when it has no bounded-size witnesses (thus none will survive the noise in tact) and distinct witnesses are essentially independent (so surviving fragments of a witness will have negligible impact), as is the case in the theorem above.
+Intuitively, we expect a random graph property to be noise sensitive when it has no bounded-size witnesses (thus none will survive the noise in fact), and distinct witnesses are essentially independent (so surviving fragments of a witness will have negligible impact), as is the case in the theorem above.

 However, for various important graph properties the witnesses happen to be highly correlated, foiling this intuition.
-For instance, containing a Hamilton cycle is non-degenerate at $p\sim \frac{\log n}n$ yet the expected number of witnesses becomes exponentially large in $n$ already at $p=O( 1/n)$, and similarly for perfect matchings.
+For instance, containing a Hamilton cycle is nondegenerate at $p\sim\frac{\log n}n$, yet the expected number of witnesses becomes exponentially large in $n$ already at $p=O( 1/n)$, and similarly for perfect matchings.
 Nevertheless, both are in fact noise sensitive:

-\begin{theorem} Let $f_n$ be the property that the minimum degree of $\cG(n,p)$ is at least $k$ for some fixed $k\geq 1$, and suppose $p=p(n)$ is such that $(f_n)$ is non-degenerate.
-Then $(f_n)$ is noise sensitive, and moreover, it is \SNS[0].
+\begin{theorem} Let $f_n$ be the property that the minimum degree of $\cG(n,p)$ is at least $k$ for some fixed $k\geq1$, and suppose $p=p(n)$ is such that $(f_n)$ is nondegenerate.
+Then $(f_n)$ is noise sensitive, and moreover, it is \SNSn.

-Consequently, the following properties of $\cG(n,p)$ are noise sensitive: \begin{compactenum} [(i)] \item containing a Hamilton cycle, \item containing a perfect matching (in general, an $r$-factor\footnote{An $r$-factor of a graph is a spanning $r$-regular subgraph} for $r$ fixed), \item connectivity (in general, $k$-vertex and $k$-edge connectivity for $k$ fixed), \item having an isoperimetric constant\footnote{The isoperimetric constant of a graph is the minimum of $\frac{e(S,S^c)}{|S|\wedge |S^c|}$ over all subsets $S$ of the vertices, where $e(S,S^c)$ is the number of edges between $S$ and its complement.} of at least $\gamma$ for some fixed $\gamma>0$. \end{compactenum} Furthermore, each of these is quantitatively noise sensitive iff $\epsilon \gg \frac{1}{\log n}$. \end{theorem}
+As a result, the following properties of $\cG(n,p)$ are noise sensitive: \begin{longlist}[(iii)] \item containing a Hamilton cycle, \item containing a perfect matching (in general, an $r$-factor\footnote {An $r$-factor of a graph is a spanning $r$-regular subgraph.} for $r$ fixed), \item connectivity (in general, $k$-vertex and $k$-edge connectivity for $k$ fixed), \item having an isoperimetric constant\footnote{The isoperimetric constant of a graph is the minimum of $\frac{e(S,S^c)}{\vert S\vert\wedge\vert S^c\vert}$ over all subsets $S$ of the vertices, where $e(S,S^c)$ is the number of edges between $S$ and its complement.} of at least $\gamma$ for some fixed $\gamma>0$. \end{longlist} Furthermore, each of these is quantitatively noise sensitive if and only if $\varepsilon\gg\frac{1}{\log n}$. \end{theorem}

-It is worthwhile noting that not even the (non-strong) noise sensitivity in Theorems~\ref{thm:cube-root-cycle} or~\ref{thm:min-degree} can be obtained from the best known generalizations of the BKS criterion for varying $p$ (see~\cite{KK}), as these all require $1/p=n^{o(1)}$.
+It is worthwhile noting that not even the (nonstrong) noise sensitivity in Theorems~\ref{thmcube-root-cycle} or~\ref{thmmin-degree} can be obtained from the best-known generalizations of the BKS criterion for varying $p$ (see~\cite{KK}), as these all require $1/p=n^{o(1)}$.